anna-fry/Unit2_2D/README.md

 # Dungeons and Dinos

 Beat the dinos to get to the dungeon's gem!
-<p>In battle, each option has different effects and is more or less effective against the enemy's moves:<\p>
+<p>In battle, each option has different effects and is more or less effective against the enemy's moves:</p>
 Aggressive beats sneaky
 Defensive beats aggressive
 Sneaky beats defensive